Beginning Quilting - Adding Borders to a Quilt Top

 See how the middle of the quilt is shorter than either end?
 This is because the borders have more fabric, and are longer than the center.

-So now you know the reasons for doing it correctly.
+So now you know the reasons for learning how to properly add borders to your quilts.
 Correctly applied borders will make your pieced top lie flat and it will be easier to quilt, potentially saving you money if you pay for quilting.
 It will also hang flat and straight in a quilt show.

 Have fun quilting, and stop by my blog for more easy projects.
 I’ll be doing more articles to advance your quilting skills on Madam Sew.